 In 2001, Chanel launched Coco Mademoiselle, a perfume that was intended to target a younger consumer market.
 Thinking about an adolescent Gabrielle Chanel, the fragrance was crafted by Jacques Polge, who served as the nose of Chanel from the late 70s to 2015.

-This perfume is much more airy, floral and light than the other Chanel perfumes.
+This perfume is much more airy, floral, and light than the other Chanel perfumes.
 Polge was inspired by the natural floral scents of his southern region of Avignon, France.
 Patchouli is infused with warm Amber notes.
 Tonka beans and vanilla from Madagascar complete this youthful scent for the contemporary young woman.

 Sisley Eau du Soir